Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/essay.md

 - a required **spatial signbox**, which preserves a two-dimensional arrangement of writing symbols

 The opening task is to define the core model clearly enough that every later layer stays legible.

+The implementation history behind this model is documented in `From Experimental Encodings to Formal SignWriting`, now placed with `Formal SignWriting in Practice` because the encoding history is a practice and migration story.

 ## Core claim